-Below are a few examples of other wedding details that would look gorgeous with these place cards.
 Silk linens, farm chairs, and lots of greenery would make these marble place cards pop and complete the organic look!
 Get even more Cricut wedding day ideas HERE!

-Photography + Styling: Gillian Ellis Photography | Supplies: Cricut Explore Air (on sale!) | 4″ Marble Tiles | Gold Vinyl | | Cricut Tools | Adhesive Cutting Mat | Transfer Tape
+Photography + Styling: Gillian Ellis Photography | Supplies: Cricut Maker | 4″ Marble Tiles | Gold Vinyl | | Cricut Tools | Adhesive Cutting Mat | Transfer Tape

 This is a sponsored conversation written by me on behalf of Cricut.
 The opinions and text are all mine. *This post contains affiliate links.